SupCodeTech/DRAC2022/Task2/Readme.md

-# DRAC2022 (MICCAI2022) DR Image quality assessment
+# DRAC2022 (MICCAI2022) DR Image Quality Assessment

 We are currently working on this project.
 Details will be available here soon.
 Please stay tuned.